Breaking Update: Indictment Filed

 All criminal charges are allegations.
 A defendant is presumed innocent unless and until proven guilty in court.

-Long Island Traffic will update this report if Nassau County police or prosecutors release additional public information about the case.
+Long Island Traffic will update this report if Nassau County police, prosecutors, or court records release additional public information about the case.